 Small group and stakeholder discussions also discussed the community impacts of the ongoing pandemic.
-The COVID-19 pandemic has far reaching implications for the economy and people's livelihoods.
+The pandemic has far reaching implications for the economy and people's livelihoods.
 Public health and the relationship between the economy and the investment in people needs a stronger voice.
 This also ties to social and environmental justice concerns.
 This includes housing policies.
-Some folks feel left behind.
-The pandemic is changing how people travel, work and communicate, which may have long-lasting impacts on the built environment and community planning.
+Some respondents feel left behind.
+The pandemic also is changing how people travel, work and communicate, which may have long-lasting impacts on the built environment and community planning.

-Other stakeholder groups indicated they thought that "squeaky wheel" types of feedback of concerted efforts by groups with an agenda may skew the results of public input.
+Other stakeholder groups indicated concerns that the "squeaky wheel" type of feedback by groups with an agenda may skew the results of public input.
 Specifically, in terms of transportation issues and opportunities, there were concerns that there was too much emphasis or too many resources devoted to either the roadway system or non-motorized transportation elements and infrastructure (bikes, trails, transit, sidewalks, etc.).
 Staff and the Commission note a need to think critically on elements that have strong stakeholder groups and work to get balanced feedback.